sansinghsanjay/loading_python_tensorflow_model_in_cpp_tensorflow/README.md

 As far as research is concern, Python is good for Machine Learning tasks.
 But for production, where devices are resource constrained and/or it is required to get response from system in real time, Python is a disaster.

-In situations like above, the best available solution is C++.

-Subsequent sections are focused on loading Python-TensorFlow trained model in C++.
-In these sections, it is demonstrated that how to store a Python-TensorFlow trained neural network and then how to load it in C++ TensorFlow.

 ### C++
 C++ is also a general purpose programming language.
 The major advantage of C++ is that it is powerful, fast and resource efficient programming language.

+### Loading Python TensorFlow Trained Model in C++
-Thus, it is able to remove above stated limitations of Python and perfect for resource constrained devices or real time systems.
+As stated above that C++ is powerful, fast and resource efficient programming language.
+C++ is an ideal solution for the resource constrained devices and/or system needs response in real time.
+Thus, it is able to remove above stated limitations of Python.

+Subsequent sections are focused on loading Python-TensorFlow trained model in C++.
+In these sections, it is demonstrated that how to store a Python-TensorFlow trained neural network and then how to load it in C++ TensorFlow.

 ## Platform Used
 This tutorial is tested on Ubuntu-16.04 LTS OS.
 Mostly, it is observed that softwares which supports Ubuntu-16.04 also supports Ubuntu-14.04 LTS.
 Thus, this tutorial is also for those who are using Ubuntu-14.04 LTS OS.
 For rest of people, this may or may not work.